jeff4/bionotes.github.io/ochem.md

 	2. Numbering the Main Chain
 	3. Naming the Alkyl Group
 	4. Organizing Multiple Groups
+* **Geometric isomers** of cycloalkanes.
+A cycloalkane has two distinct faces.
+If substituent groups point towards the same face, they are **cis**.
+If the groups are oriented towards opposite faces, they are **trans**.  p.
+105

 ## Checklist for [Khan Academy course](https://www.khanacademy.org/science/organic-chemistry)
 1. <del>[Structure and bonding](https://www.khanacademy.org/science/organic-chemistry/gen-chem-review)</del>